ArturoSbr/aws-ccp-cheat-sheet/main.md

 5. CloudFormation, Elastic Beanstalk
 6. Autoscaling groups

-### Cost Optimizer
+### Compute Optimizer
-Cost Optimizer looks at our compute resources and determines if any of them are over or under-provisioned.
+Compute Optimizer analyzes the historical utilization of our resources to determine if any of them are over or under-provisioned.
 The main goal is to reduce costs and improve performance by optimizing our resources.

 ### Pricing Calculator
 Estimate the yearly cost for your architecture solution.